Codenetz/codew/README.md

 ## **Webpack**

-The framework comes with fully configured webpack for compiling the front-end.
+Fully configured webpack for compiling the front-end.

 Supports